MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/security-policy-settings/network-security-restrict-ntlm-ntlm-authentication-in-this-domain.md

 ### Group Policy

 Setting and deploying this policy using Group Policy takes precedence over the setting on the local device.
 If the Group Policy is set to **Not Configured**, local settings will apply.
+The policy is applicable to domain controllers only.

 ### Auditing